tensorlayer/TensorLayer/examples/reinforcement_learning/README.md

   ```
   The policy gradient algorithm works by updating policy parameters via stochastic gradient ascent on policy performance.
 It's an on-policy algorithm can be used for environments with either discrete or continuous action spaces.

-  To apply it on continuous action space, you need to change the last softmax layer and the choose_action function.
+  To apply it on continuous action space, you need to change the last softmax layer and the choose_action function, e.g. from the categorical distribution to a Gaussian distribution.
   ```